errorbar/errorbar.github.io/posts/democracy-in-the-eu/index.md

 Several groups advocating Britain's exit from the EU have claimed that we need to "take back control", that the EU is fundamentally undemocratic and that we no longer get a say in our laws.
 They say that the system is broken and reform is impossible.
 But it's pretty easy to refute this by spending an hour on Google.

 ## Error propagation
 So on the face of it, arguing that we should vote to leave the EU is a bit silly, since authoritarian regimes tend not to give you that option.
-But setting that aside, let's look at the individual institutions that make up the EU and see how democratic each one is:
+But setting that aside, let's look at some of the individual institutions that make up the EU and see how democratic each one is:

 __European Council:__

 The European Council sets the policy agenda and priorities for the EU, but has no role in making new laws.
 It consists of the heads of state or government of each member state, plus a President (who is elected by the European Council) and the President of the European Commision (proposed by the European Council and approved by the European Parliament).
 The UK's representative on the European Council is the Prime Minister.
-Since one of the criteria for a state to join the EU is ["stable institutions guaranteeing democracy"](http://ec.europa.eu/enlargement/policy/conditions-membership/index_en.htm), everyone on the European Council is elected by _somebody_.
+Since one of the criteria for a state to join the EU is ["stable institutions guaranteeing democracy"](http://ec.europa.eu/enlargement/policy/conditions-membership/index_en.htm), in theory everyone on the European Council is elected by _somebody_.

 __Council of the European Union:__